Topics Map > Academic & Curricular Administration

 Curricular changes happen on a broad continuum, from "course-level" to "program" and "degree" level.
 This document links users to policy, procedure, and advice about those changes.

-- How to Propose Changes to L&S Program Requirements (Major, Named Option, Certificate, Graduate Minor) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
+- Propose changes to L&S program requirements (Major, Named Option, Certificate, Graduate Minor) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
 This document provides links to college-level procedures for seeking permission to change curriculum for existing

 academic programs.
 The L&S Curriculum Committee reviews and